MicrosoftDocs/Advertising-docs/Advertising/scripts/examples/authenticating-with-google-services.md

 3. Check the **Use your own OAuth credentials** box
 4. Paste your client ID into **OAuth Client ID**
 5. Paste your client secret into **OAuth Client secret**
-6. In **Input your own scopes**, paste https://www.googleapis.com/auth/drive https://www.googleapis.com/auth/gmail.send
+6. In **Input your own scopes**, paste https:\//www.googleapis.com/auth/drive https:\//www.googleapis.com/auth/gmail.send
 7. Click **Authorize APIs** and follow the prompts to provide consent
 8. After the APIs are authorized, click **Exchange authorization code for tokens**
 9. Copy the token from **Refresh token** to use in step 10
-10. In solutions such as [Discovering disapproved ads](../solutions/get-disapproved-ads.md) that access Google services, set the credentials object's `clientId`, `clientSecret`, and `refreshToken` fields to the values from 4, 5, and 9.
+10. In solutions like [Discovering disapproved ads](../solutions/get-disapproved-ads.md), which access Google services, set the credentials object's `clientId`, `clientSecret`, and `refreshToken` fields to the values from 4, 5, and 9.

 You only need to repeat this process if the refresh token becomes invalid.